sgorgun/bools/README.md

 # Bools and Logic Operators

-A beginner level task for practicing Boolean values and logic operators.
+Beginner level task for practicing Boolean values and logic operators.

 Estimated time to complete the task - 1h.

-The task requires .NET 6 SDK.
+The task requires .NET 6 SDK installed.

 ## Task Description